 Wastewater from coking is highly toxic and carcinogenic.
 It contains phenolic, aromatic, heterocyclic, and polycyclic organics, and inorganics including cyanides, sulfides, ammonium and ammonia.[17]
 Various methods for its treatment have been studied in recent years.[18][19][20]
 The white rot fungus Phanerochaete chrysosporium can remove up to 80% of phenols from coking waste water.[21]

 The bulk specific gravity of coke is typically around 0.77.
 It is highly porous.
 Both the chemical composition and physical properties are important to the usefulness of coke in blast furnaces.
 In terms of composition, low ash and sulphur content are desirable.
-Other important characteristics are the M10, M25, and M40 test crush indexes, which convey the strength of coke during transportation into the blast furnaces; depending on blast furnaces size, finely crushed coke pieces must not be allowed into the blast furnaces because they would impede the flow of gas through the charge of iron and coke.
+Other important characteristics are the M10, M25, and M40 test crush indexes, which convey the strength of coke during transportation into the blast furnaces; depending on the blast furnace's size, finely crushed coke pieces must not be allowed into the furnace because they would impede the flow of gas through the charge of iron and coke.
 A related characteristic is the Coke Strength After Reaction (CSR) index; it represents coke's ability to withstand the violent conditions inside the blast furnace before turning into fine particles.
-Pieces of coke are denoted with the following terminology: "bell coke" (30 - 80 mm), "nut coke" (10 - 30 mm), "coke breeze" (< 10 mm).[37]
+Pieces of coke are denoted with the following terminology: "bell coke" (30 - 80 mm), "nut coke" (10 - 30 mm), "coke breeze" (< 10 mm).[22]

 The water content in coke is practically zero at the end of the coking process, but it is often water quenched so that it can be transported to the blast furnaces.
 The porous structure of coke absorbs some water, usually 3–6% of its mass.
 In more modern coke plants an advanced method of coke cooling uses air quenching.